 7 Essential Skills of a Great Photographer

 Despite having high-quality cameras on our phones, hiring professional photographers is becoming increasingly popular.
 The demand for high-quality photography is on the rise, with blog sites like Funk Trunk Chicago showing how photographers can earn money doing this job that they love.
 Photographers do this mainly by working in events such as weddings, homecomings, and anniversaries, among others.
 For some professional photographers, this is a career, while for others, it is a hobby or art.
-Let me share with you some seven skills every photographer needs to acquire.
+If you’re shooting for a paying client, you’ll need to consider the weather before choosing your clothes.
+You’ll want to look smart and professional but if it’s a hot day outside, plan your outfit accordingly!
+Obviously, if you’re taking photos as a hobby you can wear whatever you like!
+It’s just something I forgot to consider when I first started out.
+Anyway, let me share with you some seven skills every photographer needs to acquire.

 Adopt a Good Posture When Holding the Camera

 The sharpness of any photo depends partly on the stability of the photographer.
 The outcome of a shaky focus is a blurry, unclear photo.
 During a shoot, a photographer aims to control body movement as much as possible and maintain a great stance.
 When taking pictures while standing, there are several techniques one can practice:

 - Tucking in elbows and upper arms against the chest